DonnerLab/2019_eLife_Desender/README.md

 The raw data from this paper are available here https://osf.io/83x7c/

-"preprocess_and_behavior.R" loads and preprocesses raw data in R, saves the cleaned data for hddm fitting, and creates the figures and analysis for the behavior.
+"preprocess_and_behavior.R" loads and preprocesses raw data in R 3.4.2, saves the cleaned data for hddm fitting, and creates the figures and analysis for the behavior.